— The Virginia men's lacrosse team got off to a cold start but found a remedy in a hot goalie.

-Junior Adam Ghitelman made eight of his game-high 16 saves in the first half, and the No. 2 Cavaliers rallied from a 3-0 deficit in the first quarter to defeat No. 5 Maryland, 10-6, before an announced 2,626 in the Atlantic Coast Conference Tournament final at Byrd Stadium today.
+Junior Adam Ghitelman made eight of his game-high 16 saves in the first half, and the No. 2 Cavaliers rallied from a 3-0 deficit in the first quarter to defeat No. 5 Maryland, 10-6, before an announced 2,626 in the Atlantic Coast Conference tournament final Sunday at Byrd Stadium.

 After sophomore midfielder Michael Shakespeare's goal gave the Terps a 3-0 advantage with 7:34 left in the first period, Virginia called a timeout and responded 45 seconds later with a tally from senior midfielder Brian Carroll (Gilman).
 The offense then scored four of the next five goals to take a 5-4 halftime lead.